Scroll down to read the opening chapters of Friendship

 “I should have been there to support you,” I said, looking at the half-painted green wall.
 I put my brush down on the edge of the can.
 “I’m so sorry.”

 For over thirty years, we had shared secrets while playing a steady stream of concerts with Ed and Paul in Friendship.
 Last week I had visited, helping her prepare for the clerical trial when a jury of her fellow ministers would decide her fate.
-But I returned home, pressured by my husband to be with him.
+But when the trial was delayed, I returned home, pressured by my husband to help him prepare for the family reunion.

 Her sobs slowed to sniffles.

 “The way I see it,” I said, “you’re only guilty of following the Golden Rule instead of church rules.
 I’m proud of you.”

 “I don’t know what to do,” Donna said, just above a whisper.

 “Is there any hope?”
 I asked.